Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 There is a major difference between host-native microbes that have been evolving alongside us for hundreds, if not thousands/millions of years, vs non-native environmental microbes.
 Yes, we’ve been killing these off with antimicrobials and junk diets, yes you should be alarmed. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4850918/

-The literature indicates the important microbes are the known beneficial, native ones passed down generationally from breast feeding, vaginal birth, possibly the womb, and early healthy diet (resource selection & shaping), and these are very different from ones you pick up environmentally via poor sanitation practices.
+The literature indicates the important microbes are the known beneficial, native ones passed down generationally from breastfeeding, vaginal birth, possibly the womb, and early healthy diet (resource selection & shaping), and these are very different from ones you pick up environmentally via poor sanitation practices.
 It’s very probable that these host-native microbes prevent detrimental impacts from environmental microbes, IE: dirt. https://humanmicrobiome.info/maternity/

 The evolution of host-symbiont dependence (2017): http://dx.doi.org/10.1038/NCOMMS15973https://archive.fo/6I7aa Bacteria passed between generations benefits you more than others.
 “Bacteria passed straight to children have more healthcare benefits than if they are transmitted via the surrounding environment”.